pg-support/supt-km/docs/5. Systems & Resources/Systems/Zendesk Feature.md

 ![[Xnip2023-08-08_17-28-06.jpg]]

 Before responding to a ticket, please make sure to select the appropriate category and corresponding type.
+*The issue type doesn't have a filter feature (mistake proofing), please make sure the issue type is belong to the correct category before making any modifications.*

 | Issue Category            | Issue Type                         |
 | ------------------------- | ---------------------------------- |